-The Perse looks set to become a very international school.
+The Perse has quickly become a very international school.
 Existing and potential students are from the UK, parts of Europe, and Hong Kong.

-The foundations for a close-knit school community are being laid.
+The foundations for a close-knit school community were quickly laid, even with its small but growing student body.
 Students are pen-pals with their peers from the UK school, and all children are placed within one of four houses (Barbarians, Corinthians, Foresters, and Nomads), which are all sporting teams without home grounds.

 At lunchtimes, teachers and students sit together in a multipurpose atrium, used as both a dining hall and hall for assemblies and productions.

-Once The Perse grows and its tables are filled with students and teachers chatting over a bowl of pasta, this could quickly become the very heart of the school.
+As The Perse grows and its tables are filled with students and teachers chatting over a bowl of pasta, this is becoming the very heart of the school.